Skip to main content

 Read-only

-Search vault items by text and apply filters for type, organization, folder, collection, URL, trash status, and result limit.
+Search Bitwarden vault items by text, type, organization, folder, collection, URL, or trash status.
+Filters help locate credentials and notes quickly.

 Instructions